AlbertoParravicini/segretini-matplottini/README.md

 ## Update 2021-03-22

 Updated **Ridgeplot** to have confidence intervals and be more user-friendly (`src/examples/ridgeplot.py`).
-Added some general tips on choosing colors.
+Added some general tips about choosing colors.

 ![Ridgeplot Example](https://github.com/AlbertoParravicini/segretini-matplottini/blob/master/plots/ridgeplot.png)